 I take a warm, practical, and open approach to help my clients gain greater self-understanding, clarify their goals, and make the changes they seek.
 My approach incorporates evidence-based treatment modalities such as cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), motivational interviewing (MI), and short-term psychodynamic therapy.
-I work with clients to address therapeutic issues such as anxiety, mood, trauma, obsessive-compulsive disorders, grief/bereavement, chronic illness, relationship problems, issues of identity and spiritual/existential crises.
+I work with clients to address therapeutic issues such as depression, anxiety, trauma, grief/bereavement, relationship problems, issues of identity and spiritual/existential crises.
 I have also worked extensively with individuals struggling with obsessive-compulsive disorder, using treatments with strong research support.

 I am dually trained in Clinical Psychology and School Psychology.
 I received my doctorate and master’s degrees from Ferkauf Graduate School of Psychology, and my bachelor’s degree from Yale University.
 I have worked in urban schools; hospitals; and low-income outpatient clinics, providing psychotherapy services to individuals across the lifespan and from diverse racial, ethnic, and socioeconomic backgrounds.